Lyle and Erik Menendez claimed their mother was a neglectful drunk — and so in August 1989, they got revenge on her and their father.

 She was “100 percent sure that they fabricated their defense.
 I was told during the trial by the bailiffs that the brothers would high five each other, particularly after a good day in court when they were testifying.
 They would high five each other because they pulled it off.”

 After learning about the murder of Kitty Menendez at the hands of her own children, read about Devonte Hart’s murder at the hands of his adoptive mother.
-Then, learn about Evelyn McHale, “the most beautiful suicide.”
+Then, learn about Evelyn McHale, the woman behind “the most beautiful suicide.”